Table of Contents

 If you’re looking to buy a 9-speed rear derailleur online I suggest checking out Jenson USA for the best selection and prices.

-If you’re looking to buy a 10-speed rear derailleur online I suggest checking out Jenson USA for the best selection and prices.
+If you’re looking to buy a 10-speed rear derailleur online I suggest checking out Competitive Cyclist for the best selection and prices.

-If you’re looking to buy a 11-speed rear derailleur online I suggest checking out Jenson USA for the best selection and prices.
+If you’re looking to buy a 11-speed rear derailleur online I suggest checking out Competitive Cyclist for the best selection and prices.

 What size and type of chainring should I use?